 Another popular platform is the Starbucks Rewards loyalty program.
 The program uses gamification to incentivize customers with gold stars each time they use the app or rewards card.
 The gold stars can then be used for rewards, such as free drinks.
 They can also view member events and receive special offers through the app.
 Starbucks had a record setting quarter shortly after the program was launched with $3.6 billion in revenue – an 11% increase.
 And in 2015, active members in the program grew by 28% to 10.4 million.

 Through their struggles, Starbucks recognized the value of constant reinvention while staying true to the company’s values.
 This led them to explore how they could give customers a rewarding personal experience with the brand.
 Starbucks’ venture into social media and mobile apps did not just result in an increase in revenue, but also gave them an engaged customer base.

 5. Progressive: Telematics and Analytics

 14 billion miles of driving data is the key to Progressive’s successful usage-based auto insurance.
 Insurance underwriting has always relied on historical information and financial data to calculate a premium that is fair to both the insured and the insurer.
-But big data analytics has helped insurers like Progressive calculate more personalized insurance policies that predict risks more accurately.
+But new tech and big data analytics has helped insurers like Progressive calculate more personalized insurance policies that predict risks more accurately.

 Launched in 2008, Progressive’s Snapshot program records driving behavior data such as mileage and hard braking through a telematics device.
 Using data gathered through the device, Progressive uses the data to reward good driving behavior with discounts, or bad driving behavior with a higher premium at renewal.
 As of 2014, Snapshot has brought in $2.5 billion in premiums for Progressive and is growing faster than its entire auto insurance segment.
 Last year, they expanded the program to include a mobile app that also has the ability to record driving behavior.